substance/screwdriver/README.md

 ### Releasing / packaging

 1. Switch to the release branch for all projects.
-2. Pull in the changes from master for every projects (stuff you want to release)
+2. Pull in the changes from master for all projects that have changes (stuff you want to release)
 3. Run `substance --package=release`
 4. Commit changes into release branch
 5. Tag the release `git tag 0.3.4 && git push origin --tags`
-5. back to master: git checkout master (move on with development)
+6. back to master: git checkout master (move on with development)

 ```